 NHK, also known as Japan Broadcasting Corporation, offered the first public demonstration of the superiority of PCM audio in May 1967.
 It was undertaken on a 1-inch and 2-head helical scan VTR.

 Where is PCM Used?

-The PCM audio format is used in applications related to Blu-ray, DVD, and CD, among others.
+The PCM audio format is used in applications related to Blu-ray, DVD, CD and Hi-MD, among others.